Quick Guide to Trust Badges in Your Conversion Funnel

 Types of Trust Badges

-One can get trust badges from SSL certificate providers.
+One can get trust badges from cheap SSL certificate providers.
 They can also be acquired from hosting company, payment processor or third party.

 One can also create trust badges for himself/herself.
 There are many trust badges that e-commerce store owners can use to increase customer trust.
 They include the following,